Carnap/Carnap-Documentation/doc/gentzen-ND.md

 | }
 ```

-With rule names to the right of inference lines, and assumptions labeled to the
+With rule names to the right of inference lines, and assumptions
-right of the rule citation.
+labeled to the right of the rule citation (with or without
+parentheses).
+Discharged assumptions are marked using an inference
+with empty premise, and the assumption label on its own to the right
+of the inference line.

-### Rules for NK and NJ
+## Rules for `.propNJ` and `.propNK`

 Here's a brief summary of NJ's propositional rules.
 The notation [ψ]/φ
 indicates that an assumption ψ can be discharged from the subproof establishing